Tips for Forms & Projects:

-The second part is a Human Informed Consent Form.
-Students should feel free to either use the form as it is provided by ISEF, or copy all of the following information into a new document:
+Students should feel free to either use the Human Informed Consent Form as it is provided by ISEF, or copy all of the following information into a new document:

 Purpose of the project: This is where the Student Researcher should explain as simply as possible, why they are doing the project.

 If you participate, you will be asked to: Include EVERYTHING you will be asking the subject to do in the study.
 If you have different tasks for different sets of subjects, then different consent forms must be used for each set of tasks.

 Time required for participation: Give a good estimate for how much time the subject should expect to spend participating in your study.

 Risks: Remember, there is no such thing as NO RISK.
 If no risks are anticipated, then use the phrase "NO KNOWN RISKS."
 Always keep in mind that there are emotional as well as physical risks involved in some studies.
 This is also where you would describe how you will minimize the possible risks.